-Lets you fit a line of text to an arbitrary curve or remove text from a curve (see Text Handling (on page 257) for more information).
+Lets you fit a line of text to an arbitrary curve or remove text from a curve (see Text Handling for more information).

 Repelling and Anchoring

 Or right click and choose REPEL TEXT UNDER, ANCHOR TO TEXT OF REPELLING AND ANCHORING.